2024 Application open through November 5, 2023:

 Tom Housel

 Tom has long been interested in environmental protection and sustainable development, which stemmed from travels at a young age to National Parks throughout the West and undergrad courses related to sustainable architecture.
-After working several years in construction and manufacturing, he chose to pursue a more meaningful career in environmental law and policy to help advance policies that will mitigate harm from the climate crisis.
+After working several years in construction and manufacturing, he chose to pursue a career in environmental law and policy to help advance policies that will mitigate harm from the climate crisis.
 During law school, Tom had the honor of working with several nonprofits focused on these issues, and he currently works for the ENR Center as a Research Associate for Professor Wood’s Atmospheric Recovery Project.

 Lindsey Hutchinson